CJ-Cepe/daily/notes.md

     -   console.log(a[watermelon])
 -   array.fill() can be used to fill an array
 -   new Array () constructor can be used to make new array
+    -   array literal is less risky than constructor